 GROUP OUTCOME Northern area of Wycombe street offers opportunity for parallel parking facing oval - people can watch from cars, need formalising for efficiency.
 Desirable facilities Storage to be increased - potential for storage underneath of spectator stands.
-Build new social and change facilities whilst turning existing building into storage, changerooms and a gym facility.
-Social areas enlarged, and disabled toilets provided.
-Issues Dog excrement and digging, danger to children - requires Rangers to be attend Sunday game days to enforce bylaws. • Share of operating costs appears excessive - 33% gas, water, power, WiFi - point made that kids don't shower for gas and water charges.
-Query if power meter is operating correctly on northern side (appears irrigation is linked to the meter?) (appears irrigation is linked to the meter?).
-High Wycombe Amateur Play winter season (April to September).
+Build new social and change facilities whilst turning existing building into storage, changerooms and a gym facility.Social areas enlarged, and disabled toilets provided.
+Issues Dog excrement and digging, danger to children - requires Rangers to be attend Sunday game days to enforce bylaws.
+Share of operating costs appears excessive - 33% gas, water, power, WiFi - point made that kids don't shower for gas and water charges.
+Query if power meter is operating correctly on northern side (appears irrigation is linked to the meter?).
+High Wycombe Amateur Football Club Jason Castle - President Play winter season (April to September).
 Seasonal lease.
-Football Club Training Monday - Friday.
-Games Saturdays from 9 am (licensed unti Jason Castle - President 11.30pm). and Dave Barnes - Vice Nine home games minimum per season plus any finals.
-President Membership 2017/18 season - 150 (approximate) players: consisting of two senior men's teams, one colt's team, one senior female team (new) and an integrated team.
-2018/2019 - 190 (approximately) players: including 140 male senior (including 38 integrated players), three male juniors and 44 senior female players. • Fairly stable numbers.
-Membership has gone up and down by one team from season to season. • Aim is for six teams in the long-term plan (two x senior men, two x colts, one integrated and one senior female).
-Expecting growth from population increase in area from development (Bushmead, Hale road, Forrestfield etc).
-Facility Needs Playing surface facilities have improved due to surface works over las few years.
+Training Monday - Friday.
+Games Saturdays from 9 am (licensed until 11.30pm). and Dave Barnes - Vice President Nine home games minimum per season plus any finals. resident Membership 2017/18 season - 150 (approximate) players: consisting of two senior men's teams, one colt's team, one senior female team (new) and an integrated team.
+2018/2019 - 190 (approximately) players: including 140 male senior (including 38 integrated players), three male juniors and 44 senior female players.
+Fairly stable numbers.
+Membership has gone up and down by one team from season to season.
+Aim is for six teams in the long-term plan (two x senior men, two x colts, one integrated and one senior female).
+Expecting growth from population increase in area from developments (Bushmead, Hale road, Forrestfield etc).
+Facility Needs Playing surface facilities have improved due to surface works over last few years.
 Sting nematode throughout surface.
 Lighting is inadequate, but lighting plan should address this if implemented.
 Front (main) oval has drainage issues near under croft area.

-GROUP ουτςομε Rear oval (turf cricket wicket oval) is used mostly for pre-game warm ups has flooding with water runoff from HWCRC roof.
+GROUP оитсоме Rear oval (turf cricket wicket oval) is used mostly for pre-game warm ups has flooding with water runoff from HWCRC roof.
 No gutters on current pavilion roof leads to soggy areas at boundary of verandas.
 Built facilities - there are no suitable disabled access facilities.
 With an integrated football team this is highlighted and a high need.
 There is no privacy area where a helper / carer can assist a high need individual.
 Changerooms - require two sets of changerooms for players as a minimum and area for trainers and first aid - currently there is one half sized change room too small for a senior change room being used as a first aid / trainers area.
-There is also no suitable accommodation for women changing needs if a men's game is being played.
-Extremely difficult to manage two games in a row when the opposing teams to HWAFC are not from the same club.
-Suggested that in short term changing "dongers" be considered?
-Kitchen / canteen is not adequate with gas supply pressure, water and ventilation poor.
-There is need for a grease trap installation.
-Design of social space is inefficient with dead spaces etc - requires a refurbishment and redesign.
-Grandstand is not high enough on each level to allow effective / comfortable seating.
-Car Parking is limited.
-Lack of parks upsets local residents with not enough off-street parking.
-Potential for tree clearances along Norton road to allow possible car parking expansion.
-Storage - not adequate, currently a bunker and container are shared with the junior football club and internal storage is limited.
-Bin storage location on Norling road is too far away from the pavilion, this should be considered in any redesign.
 Edney Primary School Principal: Aaron Chaplin Joint use agreement for portion of the oval - 20-year lease was signed in 2017, approximate contribution is \$15,000 per annum.
 Current Facilities satisfaction Maintenance of ovals is very good.
 School enjoys great access to the facilities during school hours.
 Trees and shade provided are great.
 Good working relationship with City.
 Provide notice when best to fertilise and maintain grounds for minimising disruption etc.